mwouts/jupytext/README.md

 Jupytext can save Jupyter notebooks as
 - Markdown and R Markdown documents,
-- Julia, Python, R, Bash, Scheme and C++ scripts.
+- Julia, Python, R, Bash, Scheme, C++ and q/kdb+ scripts.

 There are multiple ways to use `jupytext`:
 - on the [command line](https://github.com/mwouts/jupytext/blob/master/README.md#command-line-conversion)